romainsi/zabbix-VEEAM_B-R/README.md

 The result of the Job is send by Zabbix Sender.<br />

 The triggers for Veeam services are disable by default and are to be activated according to the version of Veeam used.
-Items for Veeam V9.5 services are noted v9.5 at the end, the others are for earlier versions.
+Items for Veeam V9 and later services are noted v9 at the end, others for earlier versions.

 **-------- Items --------**